My mom used to make these fruit shortcake biscuits when I was a child and I loved them then as much then as I do now!

 Flour

 I always use unbleached flour for these.
-If I were to add whole wheat, I’d probably do 1/3-1/2 of the total amount of flour as whole wheat to keep them light and fluffy and not make them dense.
+Can you use wheat flour?
+I do think these would turn out well with wheat flour.
+I often used freshly milled flour for biscuits and scones and while they are denser, they are still super delicious.
+Alternately, you could use only 1/3-1/2 of the total amount of flour as whole wheat flour to keep them light and fluffy and not make them dense.

 Salt